appfolio/great_code/README.md

 - Use services for business logic
 - Verify parameters
 - Use the appropriate HTTP status code
+- Prefer "passing" one instance/local variable to render views

 ## Controller tests
 - Rails Way: only one controller action per test